Fundamental Rights and Related Articles of the Indian Constitution

 - certiorari – issued by a higher court to transfer a case that is pending in a lower court or squash the lower court’s decision.

-- Quo-war-rento – A court issues it for stopping a person from illegally occupying a public office.
+- Quo-war-rento – A court issues it to stop a person from illegally occupying a public office.

 - The writ is a formal written order for providing a quick remedy against injustice, issued by the authority.

-- Power of parliament for enacting laws to restrict the fundamental rights of persons related to – Armed forces, Telecommunication Department, etc. (Article- 33)
+Article 33: Power of parliament for enacting laws to restrict the fundamental rights of persons related to the armed forces, Telecommunication Department, etc. (Article- 33)

 - Note: These articles 33 and 34 are not direct executory, and are the only parliament that has the authority to make laws, which is not for the state legislature.

-- Legislation to give effect t the provisions of this part (article -35).
+Article 35: Legislation to give effect to the provisions of this part (article -35).

 Rights Available only for citizens of India